kevindeboer/assurity-assignment/README.md

 # Install guide

-This repository requires a python3, preferably version 3.3 or higher.
+This repository requires python3, preferably version 3.3 or higher.
 Because the python 'venv' (virtualenv) module is included with the installation.
 Otherwise you have to install it yourself.
 I have written this code on a macbook with python 3.7.4

 https://www.python.org/downloads/

-And also requires an installation of git.
+Also an installation of git is required.

 https://git-scm.com/book/en/v2/Getting-Started-Installing-Git